nimona/go-nimona/docs/proposals/np002-structured-objects.md

 ### Metadata

 - `owner:s` (optional) Public keys of the owner of the object.
-- `stream:s` (optional) Root hash of the stream the object is part of.
+- `root:r` (optional) Root hash of the stream the object is part of.
 - `parents:as` (optional) Array of cids of parent objects, this is used for streams
 - `_signature:m` (optional) Cryptographic signature by the owner.